-Commencing in 2024, we intend to launch the following accessories: car charger, QI charger, car mounts, and earbud pack, and we will focus on sales in the following industries: construction, industrial, military, and law enforcement and "dotcoms."
+In the future we intend to launch the following accessories: car charger, QI charger, car mounts, and earbud pack, and we will focus on sales in the following industries: construction, industrial, military, and law enforcement and "dotcoms."
 In late 2024, we intend to launch our T.55 rugged mobile phones and earbud headphones, as well as a "T-Dock," attachable battery, tri lens camera, and tough shield cover and accessories.

-In late 2024, we also intend to launch applications for our mobile phones relating to the following topics:
+In the future, we also intend to launch applications for our mobile phones relating to the following topics:

-- 1. National building codes
+- National building codes

 - 2. Inspection booking

-- 3. Labor ready
+- Labor ready

 - 4. Estimating apps & programs

 - 5. Structural engineers

-- 6. Architects
+- Architects

 - Building plans

-- 8. Workers' comp
+- Workers' comp

 - 9. Equipment insurance

 - 10. Project insurance & bonds

 - 11. Vehicle insurance

 - 12. Liability insurance

 - 13. Umbrella insurance

 - Collection agencies

 - 15. Construction loans

-- 15. Construction loans

-- Small business loans
+- 16. Small business loans

-- 17. Job listings
+- Job listings

-- 18. Tool exchange
+- Tool exchange